Samsung Showcases the Future of Connected Living at CES 2019Share open/close

 In order to power tomorrow’s AI technologies, Samsung emphasized that today’s AI infrastructure must evolve to handle intelligence at the edge.
 For this reason, the company is working to launch a comprehensive portfolio of solutions that will shape the future of intelligent devices.

-Samsung’s mobile memory and AI-enabled processors, including the recently-announced Exynos Auto line, will allow for fast and efficient on-device processing.
+Samsung’s mobile memory and AI-enabled processors, including the recently-announced Exynos Auto line, will allow for faster and more efficient on-device processing.
 At the same time, its advanced memory solutions will meet the rigorous demands of tomorrow’s datacenters and enterprises as they look to complete more complex AI tasks.

 Robotics Platforms for the Future of AI